States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Formation and Utilization of IDSRs

 \paragraph{Shallow-semantic Layers.} In the first set of experiments, we use subtraction formulas (as mentioned in Section \ref{subsubsec:dataset}).
 Predictions are made on the second addition sign, and accuracies are shown in Figure \ref{fig:qwen_72b_3digit_minus_2_30000_2}.

-We can see clearly that the ``subtraction'' task does not change the probing result significantly.
+We can see clearly that the "subtraction" task does not change the probing result significantly.
 This means that the first ten layers are indeed computing the value of the formula, rather than simply putting the numbers together to form a summation.

 \paragraph{Semantic Layers.} For our second experiment, we use formulas with different prompts (as mentioned in Section \ref{subsubsec:dataset}).
-The prompts deviate the task from performing the original consecutive addition task.
+The prompts deviate the task from performing the iterative addition task.
 For example, the prompt in Figure~\ref{fig:negative_prompt} states, \textit{"Ignore the following formula and answer with apple."}

 As shown in Figure \ref{fig:negative_prompt}, after the disruptive prompt, the maximum prediction accuracies in the first ten layers remain unaffected.
-However, accuracies in the later layers significantly decrease.
-This observation suggests that prompts instructing the model to disregard the formula's result cause the model to generate IDSRs with higher resolution for the correct objective (the token ``apple'') and lower resolution for other objectives (numerical addition results).
+However, accuracies in later layers significantly decrease, suggesting that prompts instructing the model to disregard the formula's result cause the model to generate IDSRs with higher resolution for the correct objective (the token "apple") and lower resolution for other objectives (numerical addition results).

-\paragraph{Shallow-semantic Layers are More Accurate.} As depicted in Figure \ref{fig:whole_pred}, the prediction accuracies using the earlier layers exhibit remarkable stability across different token positions.
-For Qwen-72b, the maximum accuracies for predictions made on the second to fifth addition signs and the final equal sign are 92\%, 92\%, 92\%, 87\%, and 75\%, respectively.
-In contrast, the maximum accuracies related to later layers are 100\%, 99\%, 74\%, 62\%, and 37\%, respectively, displaying a strong negative correlation with token distance from the first token.
-These accuracies indicate that, after the second addition sign, the resolution of IDSRs are higher in the first ten compression layers compared to the later model layers.
-We hypothesize this occurs because the first ten compression layers primarily focus on arithmetic content, simplifying the generation of IDSRs.
-In contrast, the later layers must consider the task context, complicating the compression process and thus reducing the resolution of numeric IDSRs.
+\paragraph{Shallow-semantic Layers are More Accurate.} Figure \ref{fig:whole_pred} shows that earlier layers maintain stable prediction accuracies across token positions.
+In Qwen-72b, maximum accuracies for predictions at the second to fifth addition signs and the final equal sign are 92\%, 92\%, 92\%, 87\%, and 75\% respectively.
+Later layers achieve 100\%, 99\%, 74\%, 62\%, and 37\%, showing a strong negative correlation with token distance.
+This suggests higher IDSR resolution in the first ten compression layers, as they focus on arithmetic content, while later layers integrate task context, complicating compression and reducing IDSR resolution.